A new therapeutic approach to treating asthma attacks (Jackson Ng)

 Why was funding this research important?

 Asthma has a major impact on individuals, their carers and Australia’s health system.
-Asthma attacks, commonly caused by infections and allergies, can be difficult to control even when taking medications correctly.
+Asthma attacks, commonly caused by infections and allergies, can be difficult to control even when taking medicines correctly.

 “We are honoured to receive this support that will underpin the identification of pathways regulating asthma attacks that are poorly regulated by current treatments.
 New approaches are urgently required.
 The gift will also support early career researchers providing experience in supervision of the next generation of asthma researchers.” – Professor Paul Foster